Adriana Asti

 DANIELE NANNUZZI

 Born to Rome in 1949, he began to working in 1966 as his father's assistant in Luigi Comencini's film Incompreso.
 In 1972 he shot his first film from camera operator, Appassionata, produced from Tonino Cervi.
-He worked alongside great cinematographers and in 1976 signed photography and direction of the second unit of F. Zeffirelli's Jesus of Nazareth, with whom he would collaborate on Il giovane Toscanini and Toscana, in the two Emmy Award-winning films-opera Cavalleria Rusticana and Pagliacci, and in the very recent Homage to Roma.
+He worked alongside great cinematographers and in 1976 signed photography and direction for the second unit of F. Zeffirelli's Jesus of Nazareth, with whom he would collaborate on Il giovane Toscanini and Toscana, in the two Emmy Award-winning films-opera Cavalleria Rusticana and Pagliacci, and in the very recent Homage to Roma.
 He has collaborated with directors such as Lizzani, Brass, Jodorowski, Bondarciuck, Cervi, Bolognini, London, the Frazzi brothers, Oldoini, Negrin, until the magical meeting with Monteleone, director of El Alamein; the film won the David di Donatello, the Golden Globe, the Gianni di Venanzo Award, and a nomination for the 2003 Silver Ribbon.
-In 2004 he signed the cinematography of Empire, a saga about Ancient Rome produced by Touchstone and Disney. to alongside Boris Eifman he made to St. Petersburg the film version of the ballets Anna Karenina and Onegin.
-In 2012 Giorgio Ferrara entrusts him with the lighting design for Madama Butterfly at the Teatro dell'Opera in Rome and foropera B. Britten at the Spoleto Festival.
+In 2004 he signed the cinematography of Empire, a saga about Ancient Rome produced by Touchstone and Disney. to alongside Boris Eifman he made to San Pietroburgo the film version of the ballets Anna Karenina and Onegin.opera In 2012 Giorgio Ferrara entrusts him with the lighting design for Madama Butterfly at the Teatro dell'Opera in Rome and for B. Britten at the Spoleto Festival.
 With Iranian Director Babak Payami he has just finished shooting the film Manhattan Undying in Canada.

 JACQUES ROUVEYROLLIS